kpumuk/codecolorer/readme.txt

 * v0.8.4 (Development)
   * Fixed inline code blocks formatting.
   * Added special tag [cci] which works just like [cc], but with inline forced.
+  * Fixed problem when line numbers could not be disabled (thanks to miaow).
 * v0.8.3 (Jul 14, 2009)
   * Added a new option "strict" to enable or disable strict mode.
   * Added a new option "inline" which forces code block to render inside &lt;code&gt; tag.
 Used to paste a single line of code into the regular text.